chrishobcroft/ethprague/AV_production.md

 There will be 1 live chat for each live video stream.

-Remote participants will be able to view chat messages without logging in.
+Remote participants will be able to view chat messages without signing in.
+They will be reqiured to sign in, in order to be able to post messages.

 ### AMA tool

-3. Workshop cameras: priority is to share audio (2 workshop coordinators mic'd up, plua a room mic for questions) volunteer to
+There will be a mechanism for submitting questions to be asked of the current speaker.

+Questions will be curated by permissioned users, and popular submissions will be considered for incorporation into the content (see above).